 Pain may affect all or part of a leg or arm.
 Most disorders that cause limb pain affect the legs more commonly.
-Pain in the joints is discussed elsewhere (see Musculoskeletal Pain).
+Pain in the joints is discussed elsewhere (see Many Joints).

 Limb pain may be constant or occur irregularly.
 Pain may be precipitated by motion or have no relation to movement.
 Other symptoms, such as warmth, redness, numbness, or tingling, may also be present depending on the cause of the limb pain.

 Injuries and overuse are the most common causes of pain in a limb, but people usually know the cause of these injuries.
 This discussion covers limb pain unrelated to injury or strain.
 There are many causes.

 Uncommon but serious causes that require immediate evaluation and treatment include

 Other less common causes include bone tumors, bone infections (osteomyelitis), and nerve problems such as pressure on nerves or degeneration of nerves (such as caused by diabetes or long-term alcohol abuse).

 It is particularly important to make sure the person does not have a sudden blockage of an artery because the limb can develop gangrene if there is no blood flow for more than a few hours.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with limb pain, certain symptoms and characteristics are cause for concern.
 They include